Understand the common fields that define the core RudderStack event data structure.

 Timestamp

-RudderStack calculates this field to account for any client-side clock skew using the formula: timestamp = receivedAt - (sentAt - originalTimestamp).
-See Clock skew considerations for more information.
-Note that this time is in UTC.
+RudderStack calculates this field (in UTC) to account for any client-side clock skew using the formula: timestamp = receivedAt - (sentAt - originalTimestamp).

 Details about the RudderStack SDK you are using, like name and version.